-When I traveled around-the-world for six months in 2007, many friends advised me to buy travel insurance.
+When I first began traveling around-the-world in 2007, many friends advised me to buy travel insurance.
 Normally I would not even consider such a thing.
 Frankly, I believe that most people in the U.S. are overly fearful about travel.
 In all my years of traveling I have had only one instance when insurance might have been a help.
 But in 2007 I was living on the Outer Banks of North Carolina and a local man, David Creecy, had been critically burned in the 2002 Bali terrorist bombings.
 At the time, rumors circulated that his health insurance refused to pay for him to be transported back to the U.S.; one of Creecy’s friends told me that he had to raise $25,000 cash before a medical evacuation flight could be arranged.

 In addition to concerns about medical evacuation, I fretted over the amount of expensive gear I would be carrying.
 This trip was to launch my new career as a travel writer, so I would be backpacking with top-of-the-line cameras and lenses, a laptop, multiple thumb drives, and an iPod.
 So I made all the appropriate phone calls.
 Would my current health insurance company pay for my medical expenses if I had an accident or got seriously ill while traveling?
 Sort of.
 I would have to pay the bills when they occurred and submit receipts for reimbursement upon returning.
 Did my plan include medical evacuation?
 Absolutely not.